-Not just a car show, it’s a history lesson that’s more fun and glamorous than sitting in a classroom.
+Not just a car show, it’s a history lesson that’s far more fun and glamorous than sitting in a classroom.
 Don’t consider yourself a car buff?
 Being one is not a prerequisite to thoroughly enjoy the Amelia Concours.
-“The Amelia” is an educational journey for the novice (but also attracts the top experts in the industry — the “Who’s Who” of the automotive world).
+“The Amelia” is an educational journey for the novice.
+But also attracts the top experts in the industry — the “Who’s Who” of the automotive world.

 Legendary motor vehicles that marked milestones and astounded generations of past eras (some the subject of Hollywood movies) are displayed on Amelia Island for this annual March event.
 Making one’s way across the field, it’s an opportunity to learn the intriguing stories of these rare motor vehicles.
 Signs front every entrant on the field describing its place in history.